onzag/itemize/docs/tutorials/airbnb/02-adding.md

 custom.submit = crear nueva unidad
 ```

-Now you should rebuild the data and schemas via `npm run build-data` and also `npm run webpack-dev` refresh your browser add button should take you to the following screen.
+Now you should rebuild the data and schemas via `npm run build-data` and also `npm run esbuild-dev` refresh your browser add button should take you to the following screen.

 ![Hosting Unit Create Screen](./images/hosting-unit-create-screen.png)